 2. Prayer Plant

 The prayer plant (Maranta) gets its nickname because of the way its leaves stay flat during the day and then fold up as if in prayer during the night.
-It’s a low growing plant that looks nice in a pot on a windowsill.
+It’s a low growing non-toxic house plant that looks nice in a pot on a windowsill.

 These plants enjoy humid conditions and require bright, indirect sunlight.
 They need to be watered regularly with room temperature water.
 As with the African violet, you don’t want your prayer plant to dry out or get too soggy.